ff0000-ad-tech/cs-plugin-particle-simulator/README.md

 ## Build the project for publish
 `npm run build`

 The built version will be in the `dist` folder.
-Merge it into `master` branch and push.
+You should test installing the feature branch in Creative Server before merging it into `master`.
 That is it!
-Remember to install it in Creative Server again to fully test the published build!